Crash Count for Washington Heights (North)

 Who’s Injuring and Killing Pedestrians in Washington Heights (North)?

-Just days ago, a cyclist was struck at West 181st and Cabrini.
+Just days ago, a 29-year-old cyclist was struck at West 181st and Cabrini.
 The driver made a U-turn, hit her, and ran.
-The officers checked the victim, then left.
+The officers checked the scene, then left.
 The car was abandoned.
+The woman was hospitalized.
 The driver vanished.
-The street stayed the same.
-“No one stops at these stop signs.
-We see people go through these red lights all the time,” said a woman named Nita.
-The intersection has a record.
-The danger is not new.
+A neighbor watched and said, “No one stops at these stop signs.
+We see people go through these red lights all the time.”

 Frequently Asked Questions